SandyRodger/JS_210/ass_prep.md

 | sift through Discussion pages for all 6 lessons.|
 | Re-do all the quizes twice. |

+## Mattic advice:

+- Build your own study guide in your own words
+- Practice terminology (phase 2)
+- (Phase 3) Go through official solutions and make sure it's fresh in your memory, ESPECIALLY TEST-CASES.
+"Something a bit funky from the exercises".
+Then paste in the concept from your list of concepts.
+- There will be trick-questions, testing for edge functinality.
+- synthesis / describe in your own words - very important.

+### on forgetting early courses

+- front end it's not a problem.
+- For back-end... conceptually, things are still here.

 #### Slack joke post: